KoRIOz675/DnDCharacterApp/README.md

 ## Copyrights and Other stuff

-The style used is Primer Light from [AtlantaFX](https://mkpaz.github.io/atlantafx/).
+The theme used is Primer Light from [AtlantaFX](https://mkpaz.github.io/atlantafx/).